 What makes SERVE special?

 Our students come from a variety of backgrounds, perspectives, and majors, united by their passion for service and interest in social issues.
-They form tight bonds by living, taking introductory SERVE courses, serving in the community, and having fun - together.
-Here are some of the ways they’ve helped make SERVE home:
+They form tight bonds by living on the SERVE hall in Pritchard, taking introductory SERVE courses, serving in the community, and having fun - together.

-- In our interactive, discussion-based classes, SERVErs learn to critically reflect on and explore leadership, service, and social change.
+- Students learn to critically reflect on and explore community engagement, leadership, service, and social change;

-- Engaging thought-provoking activities like “BUILT”, a board game where teams design communities, making decisions that impact the community.
+- They engage in thought-provoking activities like “BUILT”, a board game where teams design communities.
+BUILT was created by Michael Rohd and the Sojourn Theatre.

-- Service trips and reflection sessions are planned each semester by SERVE students, for SERVE students.
+- Service trips and reflection sessions are planned each semester by our students.

-- SERVErs have ample opportunities to explore the social issues they care about through a variety of experiences.
+- Students have ample opportunities to explore issues they care about through service.

-- SERVErs are challenged to examine preconceived ideas about issues they encounter, motivations for service, and privilege.
+- Students are challenged to examine preconceived ideas about issues they encounter, motivations for service, and privilege.

 Weekly & monthly community traditions

-- Tuesday dinners in D2 include current residents and upperclass SERVErs who no longer live on the hall.
+- Wednesday community meals include current residents and older students who no longer live on the hall.

 Bookending the year with bonding & celebration

-- Family day each spring invites SERVErs and their families to serve in the community and celebrate the year.
+- Each spring, Family Day invites our students, their families, and friends to serve in the community and celebrate the year.